Long-Sequence Recommendation Models Need Decoupled Embeddings: Experiments

 \subsection{Online A/B Testing and Deployments}

-We apply our methods to one of the world's largest online advertising platforms.
-In online advertising, users' behaviors on ads are sparse, making the sequence length relatively shorter than the content recommendation scenario.
-To this end, we involve the user's behavior sequence from our article and the micro-video recommendation scenario.
+We apply our methods to Tencent's advertising platform.
+Since users' behaviors on ads are sparse, which makes the sequence length relatively shorter than the content recommendation scenario, we involve the user's behavior sequence from our article and the micro-video recommendation scenario.
 Specifically, the user's ad and content behaviors in the last two years are introduced.
-Before the search, the maximal length of the ads and content sequence is 4000 and 6000, respectively, while the average length is 170 and 1500, respectively.
-After searching using the proposed DARE, the sequence length is reduced to less than 500.
+Before the search, the maximal length of the ads and content sequence is 4000 and 6000, respectively, with 170 and 1500 on average.
+After searching with DARE, the sequence length is reduced to less than 500.
 Regarding sequence features (side info), we choose the category ID, behavior type ID, scenario ID, and two target-aware temporal encodings, \emph{i.e.}, position relative to the target, and time interval relative to the target (with discretization).
 There are about 1.0 billion training samples per day.
 During the 5-day online A/B test in September 2024, the proposed DARE method achieves 0.57\% cost, and 1.47\% GMV (Gross Merchandize Value) lift over the production baseline of TWIN.
 This would lead to hundreds of millions of dollars in revenue lift per year.